Complete Lawn Aeration Equipment Guide

-Aeration is an important step to a healthy, green lawn.
-By removing some of the soil, you give the grass’ roots space to grow, creating stronger plants.
-It also helps remove thatch, which can prevent water and fertilizer from penetrating the soil and benefitting the plants.
+Core aeration is the process of removing a small plug of soil from the turf — allowing better airflow around the roots of the plants.
+Lawn aeration also allows water and fertilizer to reach the roots of the grass more effectively, helping your lawn become stronger and healthier.
 Not only will your grass be thicker and healthier, but you will use less water and reduce puddling on the lawn.
 Grass with healthy roots is also more tolerant to stress from heat and drought, meaning you’ll have to do less “repair” work on your lawn as the season progresses.

 When to Aerate Your Lawn

 Knowing when to aerate your lawn can make a difference in its effectiveness.
 The best time to aerate your lawn depends largely on the type of grass you have.
 If you have a cool weather variety of grass, such as Kentucky bluegrass, fescue, or perennial ryegrass, aeration can be done between March and May or in the fall.
-By waiting until the fall, you can add a late season fertilizer which will help your lawn green faster in the spring, and ensure stronger root growth.
+By waiting until the fall, you can add a late-season fertilizer, which will help your lawn green faster in the spring and ensure stronger root growth.

 For warmer season grasses, such as Bermuda grass, aeration is best done between April and July.
 Don’t aerate these types of grasses while they are dormant, as weeds could take hold.
-You also shouldn’t aerate warmer season grasses until after the grass has turned green in the spring, and you have mowed the lawn at least once.
+You also shouldn’t aerate warm-season grasses until after the grass has turned green in the spring, and you have mowed the lawn at least once.

 In most cases, you only need to aerate once per year.
 However, if you have heavy, clay-based soil, or a lot of traffic on your lawn, you may need to aerate in the spring and the fall to keep your lawn healthy.
 Also, if you have seeded or sodded your lawn within the last year, do not aerate; wait at least two years to ensure the roots have taken hold.

-IV.
 How to Aerate Your Lawn

 Aerating your lawn begins by preparing the area.
 Ideally, you should water the lawn at least a day or two before aeration; you should add at least one inch of water to the soil to make it easier for the aerator to penetrate the soil and pull out the cores.
 Do not try to aerate a muddy or especially wet area though, as that will just clog the machine.

-V. Tools For Lawn Aeration
+Tools For Lawn Aeration

 DIY or Hire Professionals to Aerate Your Lawn?

 As with most lawn care tasks, it is possible to aerate your lawn yourself.
 However, before you set aside a weekend afternoon for the chore, consider the benefits of hiring a lawn care professional.
 When you consider the pros and cons of DIY aeration vs. those of hiring lawn care professionals, you might find that it’s worth investing in some expert help.

-1) DIY Aeration Pros & Cons
+DIY Aeration Pros & Cons

 The biggest benefit of aerating your lawn yourself is the cost.
 If you have the tools and materials you need, you can save money with a DIY approach.
 Other potential benefits include:

 • A sense of pride and accomplishment in taking care of your own yard.

-- A chance to spend time outdoors getting some fresh air and exercise.
+• A chance to spend time outdoors getting some fresh air and exercise.

-- The ability to control how often your grass is maintained.
+• The ability to control how often your grass is maintained.

-- Insight into other problems in your yard that might otherwise go unnoticed, such as damaged fencing or trees that need to be trimmed.
+• Insight into other problems in your yard that might otherwise go unnoticed, such as damaged fencing or trees that need to be trimmed.

-- The investment in materials.
+• The investment in materials.
 You will need to rent or purchase an aerator and other supplies, which could cost as much or more than hiring a professional.

-- Costly mistakes.
+• Costly mistakes.
 It may seem like a simple task, but you have to know how to aerate your lawn.
 If you do it incorrectly, you could do more harm than good to your lawn.

 • Unnecessary aeration.
 The problems with your lawn may not actually be caused by soil that is too compacted.
 Without a professional consultation to correctly diagnose issues, you could waste time and money on an unnecessary task.

-- Spending your weekend on lawn care, instead of relaxing or spending time with your family.
+• Spending your weekend on lawn care instead of relaxing or spending time with your family.

 Investing in professional lawn aeration presents a number of advantages, beyond freeing up your time for other activities.

-- Professional lawn care companies have the right equipment, allowing the job to be done quickly and correctly.
+• Professional lawn care companies have the right equipment, allowing the job to be done quickly and correctly.
 There’s no need to buy or rent an aerator.

-- More peace of mind.
-Many lawn care companies will offer a guarantee of results, and will keep working on your yard until you are satisfied.
+• More peace of mind.
+Many lawn care companies will offer a guarantee of results and will keep working on your yard until you are satisfied.
 If you DIY, you may spend hundreds of dollars on supplies, only to be disappointed or frustrated by the results.

-- Professionals will properly prep the lawn for aeration to ensure the best results.
+• Professionals will properly prep the lawn for aeration to ensure the best results.